Air Headquarters East Africa: East African Campaign

 On 1 November 1940, a communications unit, Air HQ East Africa Communications Squadron, was established at RAF Nairobi; it was disbanded at RAF Eastleigh on 15 December 1941.

 The South Africans faced experienced Italian pilots, including a cadre of Spanish Civil War veterans.
 Despite its lack of experience, 1 SAAF claimed 48 enemy aircraft destroyed and 57 damaged in the skies over East Africa.
 A further 57 were claimed destroyed on the ground; all for the loss of six pilots—it is thought the unit was guilty of severe over-claiming.
 From November 1940 to early January 1941, Platt continued to apply constant pressure on the Italians along the Sudan–Ethiopia border with patrols and raids by ground troops and aircraft.
 Hawker Hurricanes and more Gloster Gladiators began to replace some of the older models.
 On 6 December, a large concentration of Italian motor transport was bombed and strafed by Commonwealth aircraft a few miles north of Kassala.
 The same aircraft then proceeded to machine-gun from low level the nearby positions of the Italian Blackshirts and colonial infantry.
 A few days later, the same aircraft bombed the Italian base at Keru, fifty miles east of Kassala.
 The Commonwealth pilots had the satisfaction of seeing supply dumps, stores, and transport enveloped in flame and smoke as they flew away.
 One morning in mid-December, a force of Italian fighters strafed a Rhodesian landing-strip at Wajir near Kassala, where two Hawker Hardys were caught on the ground and destroyed and 5000 gal of fuel were set alight, four Africans were killed and eleven injured fighting the fire.

+Period as 207 Group

+On 15 December 1941, Air HQ East Africa was reduced to Group status as No. 207 (General Purpose) Group.
+Eleven months later, on 16 November 1942, Air H.Q.
+East Africa was reformed by raising No. 207 Group back to Command status again.

+A derivative of the Hawker Audax biplane, the Hawker Hartebeest, a light bomber, was built for the South African Air Force with modifications made from the Audax.
+Sixty-nine of these aircraft were built, the majority in South Africa.
+The aircraft saw action in East Africa during clashes against Italy who occupied Abyssinia.

+On 27 October 1942, 207 Group's units included: